wp-plugins/featured-articles-lite/readme.txt

 * Repaired dead/wrong links from Wordpress admin plugin pages.

 = 2.4.1 =
-* Option to change the default slideshow themes folder from within the plugin contents to anywhere into wp_content folder.
+* Option to change the default slider themes folder from within the plugin contents to anywhere into wp_content folder.
 Option is available in plugin menu->Settings page.
 * Solved bug that was keeping dark color palette selected by default for all themes making Classic Light unavailable.
 * Solved bug that was removing the link that places custom featured image on posts/pages in Wordpress gallery when search of filtering was performed.

 = 2.4 =
 * Image attachment to slide is made using the default Wordpress Media Gallery
-* Templating functions for themes to display information in slideshows
+* Templating functions for themes to display information in sliders
-* Themes can extend the default slideshow script to create custom animations (requires jQuery knowledge)
+* Themes can extend the default slider script to create custom animations (requires jQuery knowledge)
-* Themes can add custom fields to slideshow editing form that are unique for them (options that apply only to a theme)
+* Themes can add custom fields to slider editing form that are unique for them (options that apply only to a theme)
 * Custom written slides that can be created with the default Wordpress editor (PRO)
 * Slideshows created from pages or featured content (mix of pages, posts and custom slides) have slides ordering option by drag-and-drop
 * Custom titles, text and read-more link texts individual for every post/page or custom slide